colinangusmackay/family-tree/gedcom-info/sources/@93257359@-1983-mathews,-robert-extract-of-an-entry-in-a-register-of-births-.md

 permalink: /sources/s93257359
 ---

-# 1983 X, XERT (Extract of an Entry in a REGISTER of BIRTHS)
+# 1983 X, X (Extract of an Entry in a REGISTER of BIRTHS)

 Field | Detail
 ---:|:---